Where To Take Someone When It’s Your Treat guide image

 POWERED BY

-OpenTable logo
+SevenRooms logo

 A pub might not seem like the most wow-factor suggestion, but The Cadogan Arms isn’t a run of the mill pub.
 It’s a public house fit for the King’s Road, complete with gold detailing, crystal chandeliers, and velvet-clad armchairs.
-But don’t think this means ham, egg, and chips and a frankly outrageous rhubarb and blood orange trifle aren’t on the menu.
+But don’t think this means ham, egg, and chips and a frankly outrageous fruit trifle aren’t on the menu.
 If you don’t fancy a full sit-down affair, their bar is pretty slick and special-feeling too, plus the menu features a black pudding scotch egg, prawn cocktail, and buttermilk fried chicken.

 There are plenty of handmade pasta restaurants in London, but when we’re in the mood to make a night out of it—and pretend that we’re spending a lot more than we are—Bancone is our favourite.
 Whether you’re at the main bar or the oval counter around a live olive tree, this Soho spot is a truly lovely place to be.
 Thanks to their signature silk handkerchief pasta that feels well over the £11 price tag and excellent pappardelle, this place is great value for money.
-And it’s just as rammed as their original spot in Covent Garden, so make sure to book well in advance.
+And it’s just as rammed as their original spot in Covent Garden and Borough Market location, so make sure to book well in advance.

 Chase Sapphire Card Ad